-Catholic education hopefully directs our children to a lifetime of accomplishment, fulfillment and faith in action.
-This handbook is designed to assist both the student and the family in understanding the high expectations of the school.
-It is our genuine hope that the policies expressed in this document will promote a unified student body and an effective educational environment.
+Catholic education directs our children to a lifetime of accomplishment, fulfillment and faith in action.
+This handbook is designed to assist both students and the families in understanding the high expectations of the school.
+The policies expressed in this document will promote a unified student body and an effective educational environment.
 This book is a guideline and is not intended to address every situation that arises.
 It is offered, however, as an indispensable tool.
 Please read and consider it in the spirit which gives it life: a profound caring for our students' well being and trust in their potential.